11 September, 2020

 This investment will not only be available to new homes in London but nearly £7.5 billion will be delivered outside London by Homes England.
 This is over £2 billion more than the amount given under the previous Affordable Homes Programme.
 Which is good news for all the RPs and people in need outside of London.
-Homes England are due to publish their Affordable Homes Programme prospectus shortly, inviting RPs and private providers to start preparing their bids.
+Homes England have now published their Affordable Homes Programme prospectus, inviting RPs and private providers to put in their bids.
 With Nick Walkley, Chief Executive of Homes England, commented that, "The fund will support improved productivity in construction and unlock new economic opportunities across the country.
-Despite the challenges of COVID-19, this long-term funding settlement gives our partners the confidence they need to invest in new homes and the communities they work for".
+Despite the challenges of COVID-19, this long-term funding settlement gives our partners the confidence they need to invest in new homes and the communities they work for."

 Additionally, a consultation has been launched to consider how best to raise accessibility standards for all new homes in recognition of the importance of suitable and accessible homes for older and disabled people.
 The current minimum standard for all new build accessible housing in England requires four main criteria that make it accessible for most people, including wheelchair users, which are, level access to the main entrance, a flush threshold, sufficiently wide doorways and circulation space, and a toilet at entrance level.
 Additionally, where there is a material alteration to a building's access, the building cannot be made less compliant than it was.